adept-dm/adept-wiki/Roadmap.md

 **1.0**
 - Performance issues fixed
 - No critical bugs (2 weeks)
-- 20 popular (~200 stars on Github) projects that publishes to Adept
+- 20 popular (~200 stars on Github) projects that publishes to Adept and are happy with it
 - Meta-data repositories for the most "commonly" used modules
 - Easy to create Adept repositories
 - Adept works together with other dependency management systems (Ivy,Maven) in build tools